dmcgits/dmcgits.github.io/mds/GPR103/week6_notes.md

 ### Listening for an event

+Keys, the guys up top, have a KeyMover:

 ```cs
 // On each key is a component: the KeyMover class.
 // In start is this line, which means: